(Nearly) Real-world data

 What’s inside?

-- Sales and promotion info on the top five products from each of the top three brands within four selected categories: mouthwash, pretzels, frozen pizza, and boxed cereal, gathered from a sample of stores over 156 weeks
+A representation of sales and promotion information on five products from three brands within four categories (mouthwash, pretzels, frozen pizza, and boxed cereal) over 156 weeks.

 What’s it for?